lpaulic/knowhow/domains/software/embedded-software/basic-electronic-components.md

 - for very slow signals the conductor is seen as a wire

 ## Ferrit beads
-- similar consturction as inductors but not used for the same purpose
+- similar construction as inductors but not used for the same purpose
 - used for filtering out unwanted signals
 - for firmware design purposes can be ignored
 - on schematic it looks like filled resistor